qwaneu/qwaneu.github.io/_drafts/logical-vs-deployment-architecture.md

 When visiting clients and talking about the architecture of their software systems, we notice that quite often, people conflate different concerns under the term 'architecture'.
 They tend to mix logical concerns (the main concepts/objects in the application, the dynamics of this, and how these are connected) with deployment concerns (REST APIs, components, microservices, lambdas).
 The movement to 'cloud' has made this even worse, especially with the addition of serverless infrastructure concepts.

-An example of this is the post on "What a typical 100% Serverless Architecture looks like in AWS!" by Xavier Lefèvre.
-The diagram shown talks AWS lambdas, S3 buckets, API gateway, etc. It is not about the domain concepts and how they relate (they talk a bit about it in the text).
+An example of this is the post on [What a typical 100% Serverless Architecture looks like in AWS](https://medium.com/serverless-transformation/what-a-typical-100-serverless-architecture-looks-like-in-aws-40f252cd0ecb) by Xavier Lefèvre.
+The post gives a nice view into some of the architecture and infrastructure decisions they made.
+The diagram in the post however talks AWS lambdas, S3 buckets, API gateway, etc. It is not about the domain concepts and how they relate (they talk a bit about it in the text).
 Neither does it focus on how business logic is mapped onto the infrastructure concepts.
 The view presented is a deployment view, not a logical view of the application.

 ## Views on software systems